thomas-touhey/cahute/docs/headers/cahute/link.rst

         Null-terminated hardware platform identifier, up to 16 characters.

-.. c:struct:: cahute_frame

-    Screenstreaming frame details for screenstreaming.

-    .. c:member:: int cahute_frame_width

-        Width of the frame, in pixels.

-    .. c:member:: int cahute_frame_height

-        Height of the frame, in pixels.

-    .. c:member:: int cahute_frame_format

-        Format of the frame, as a ``CAHUTE_PICTURE_FORMAT_*`` constant.
-        See :ref:`header-cahute-picture` for more information.

-    .. c:member:: cahute_u8 const *cahute_frame_data

-        Frame contents encoded with the format described above.

 .. c:struct:: cahute_storage_entry

     Entry when listing the contents of a storage device or directory.